 Donations of over $2 to CBM Australia are tax deductible, meaning every time you donate to our programs, you can reduce your tax bill and support our communities of people living in poverty with disabilities at the same time.

-CBM is an international Christian charity devoted to supporting people with disabilities living in the most disadvantaged areas of the world.
+CBM is a Christian international development organisation devoted to supporting people with disabilities living in the most disadvantaged areas of the world.
 Our focus is on ending poverty, advocating for more inclusive government policies, preventing avoidable blindness, and breaking the link between disability and poverty.
 Currently 80% of people with a disability longer live in poverty, and we say that’s simply not okay.